Rohanc28/Flask-registration-app/README.md

 if that doesn't work try - python -m flask run

+## Emailer.py error:
+( Please do not use your work, main account for this),

+Have a side account preferably gmail.
+Remove Phone sign-in, 2-Step Verify from the email you will be sending email as.
+Turn on Less Secure app access, can be found under Google>myaccount.google.com>security.

+Go to emailer.py and add EMAIL_ADDRESS = 'your_email' and EMAIL_PASSWORD = 'your email password' and it should work.

 ## Contents
 - templates - contains all html pages and stylesheets. (still developing)
 - app.py - main flask app. to run.